-Fig. 16.
-Stitch Regulator To lengthen the stitch, turn the feed regulating spindle (A) over toward you.
-To shorten the stitch, turn this spindle over from you.
-To Regulate the Pressure on Material To increase the pressure, turn the thumb screw (D,Fig.3) at the back of the machine, downwardly.
+Fig. 17.
+Feed Eccentric, Arm Cap Removed To lengthen the stitch, loosen screw (C,Fig. 17) and turn the feed regulating screw (A,Fig. 17) over toward the left.
+To shorten the stitch, turn this screw (A,Fig. 17) over toward the right.
+When the desired length of stitch is obtained, securely tighten screw (C).
+To Regulate the Pressure on Material To increase the pressure, turn the thumb screw (D, Fig. 3) at the back of the machine, downwardly.
 To decrease the pressure, turn this thumb screw upwardly.
 The pressure on the material should only be sufficient to enable the feed to move the work along evenly.
 INSTRUCTIONS FOR ADJUSTERS AND MACHINISTS Thread Controller The thread controller spring should be set so that it reaches its lowest point as the eye of the needle nearly reaches the goods in its descent.